-Suggesting room infrastructure in which "...users and social conventions in an environment take responsibility for actions, and the system infrastructure is responsible for providing a fluid means to execute those actions."
+d et al., in their chapter elsewhere in this book, reflect on this concept by gesting room infrastructure in which "...users and social conventions in an environment take responsibility for actions, and the system infrastructure is responsible for providing a fluid means to execute those actions."
 Therefore:

 Do not put unnecessary protocols into place that are aimed at avoiding overlapping access to technology, if that collision can be easily noticed and fixed by the users through social interaction.
-If a user issues a social protocol act, such as passing a wireless mouse to someone els Social protocol tional repetitive step from the user to tell the room what he just und for everyone else to clearly see.
+If a user issues a social protocol Solution act, such as passing a wireless mouse to some tional repetitive step from the user to tell the roo ryone else to clearly see.